smaclell/smaclell.github.io/_posts/2015-03-16-exterminators-1-the-4-stages-of-legacy-code.md

 Things are the way they are, I can accept that.
 Getting over my mental blockers will take effort, but is the starting point for improving my ability to work on this code.
-Accepting reality for what it provides will help me get past my hangups and understand what is possible.
+Accepting reality for what it provides will help me get past my hang-ups and understand what is possible.

 Hope
 ===============================================================================